 How Can You Prove Emotional Distress?

-Proving emotional distress is challenging, but not impossible.
+Proving emotional distress is challenging but not impossible.
 Your medical records could serve as evidence of emotional distress if your doctor made a diagnosis of depression.
-Treatment for certain types of self-harm can also have documentation that would prove useful as evidence to present in your case.
+Treatment for certain types of self-injury can also have documentation that would prove useful as evidence to present in your case.

 Your personal injury lawyer can also call witnesses such as your counselor, therapist, and other experts to deliver testimony in support of your emotional distress case.
 They can describe how your emotional distress impacts your mental health and daily life.

 You will also have to prove that your emotional distress is the result of someone else’s negligence.
-This could be the other driver in a car accident who carelessly ran a stop sign, for example.
+For example, this could be the other driver in a car accident who carelessly ran a stop sign.
 Proving negligence is key to recovering damages from the liable party.

 Types of Emotional Distress Lawsuits